Alien Throne

 Photography Tips

-You would think that photographing a simple rock formation would be so easy - a caveman could do it.
+You would think that photographing a simple rock formation would be easy—even a caveman could do it.
 Well, not so much.
-The challenges with taking this image are the foreground, the perspective, and the sun.
+The challenges with this image are the foreground, the perspective, and the sun.

 Foreground - when at this location, pay close attention to the foreground and surrounding formations when considering your composition.
 Moving right/left or up/down, you will notice a simple but meaningful change in your composition.

 Perspective - obviously, the main subject in this image is the Alien Throne formation - which is tall and thin.
-And when you change the heights of and especially tilt (up or down) an ultra-wide lens, the distortion (keystone effect) of the objects not in the center of the lens change dramatically.
+When you change the heights of an ultra-wide lens, especially tilting (up or down), the distortion (keystone effect) of the objects not in the center of the lens changes dramatically.
 When choosing your composition, I advise paying close attention to this "keystone effect" of the Alien Throne formation.

 The sun - in the late afternoon, toward sunset, the sun will be directly in front of you, which makes it very difficult to gather your thoughts on your composition.
 If you are lucky, the sun will go behind a cloud for a few minutes, so you can pick the composition you like.